China moves to widen state employee iPhone curbs - sources | Technology

 Staff in at least three ministries and government bodies were told not to use iPhones at work, said the sources, who declined to be named due to the sensitivity of the situation.
 One of the sources said they had not yet been given a deadline to cease their iPhone use.

-Apple shares were down nearly 3% in premarket trading on Thursday, after ending 3.6% lower in the previous session when China's move to ban the use of iPhones by certain officials was first reported.
+Apple shares were down over 3% in early trading on Thursday, after ending 3.6% lower in the previous session when China's move to ban the use of iPhones by certain officials was first reported.
 Apple and China's State Council Information Office, which handles media queries on behalf of the government, did not immediately respond to requests for comment.

 It was not immediately clear how widely the ban was being enforced, with a third source at one of the three ministries saying he was still using an iPhone and had not yet heard about the restriction.
 A fourth source, at a Chinese regulatory body, said they had not been explicitly barred but were told they would be held responsible should any issues emerge with their use of iPhones.